marksantosiress/posttrade-integration/README.md

 # Posttrade Integration Project

-This project integrates multiple posttrade componenets, including a frontend application (MFE), a backend BFF service, and an NGINX reverse proxy to handle CORS and URL rewriting.
+This project integrates multiple posttrade componenets, including a frontend application (MFE), a backend BFF service, subaccount api, dynamoDB and an NGINX reverse proxy to handle CORS and URL rewriting.
 The project uses Docker and Docker Compose to build and run the services locally.

 ## Prerequisites